 In fact all of the urban sprawl experienced in Bangkok during the last 18 years has been preceded by transportation infrastructure.
 The BTS, the MRT, the Airport Link, etc.

 But that’s just infrastructure that moves people around.
 As important as it is to us, there’s an even bigger picture to be viewed when it comes to infrastructure.

 Moving “stuff” from one place to another.
 Raw materials, industrial equipment, parts, products, imports, exports and all the “stuff” that drives real commerce and industry has to get where it’s going too.

-Last month we looked at some of the infrastructure projects currently affecting residents, landowners and investors in East Pattaya.
-This month we are going to zoom our focus out a little to get a bigger picture.
+Previously we looked at some of the infrastructure projects currently affecting residents, landowners and investors in East Pattaya.
+Now we are going to zoom our focus out a little to get a bigger picture.

 According to a promo-presentation put out by the Thai Board of Investment, “The Thai Government has made its Area-Based Development Policy a high priority in order to spread prosperity throughout the entire country and to maximize the advantage of Thailand’s excellent strategic location that links the Asian regions together.
 The policy will lead to concrete economic activities, especially in the eastern part of Thailand which is geographically outstanding and capable of supporting the development of the country’s infrastructure, economy and drive the country towards Thailand 4.0”.The government has initiated measures to develop the Eastern Economic Corridor (EEC) and expects the development of the EEC to be concrete, rapid and successful.”